There are currently no active references in this article.

 RHS Hardiness Rating H4

-A hybrid between E. cordifolia of Chile and E. lucida of Tasmania, which arose in cultivation at Trengwainton, Cornwall, in the 1930s and exhibited in 1954.
-For many years this was mistakenly considered to be a selection of E. x hillieri (Bean, W.J.
-(1981)).
+A hybrid between E. cordifolia of Chile and E. lucida of Tasmania, which arose in cultivation at Trengwainton, Cornwall in the 1930s and exhibited in 1954.
+For many years this was mistakenly considered to be a selection of E. × hillieri (Bean 1981) and it is still possible to find examples in collections and nurseries labelled as such (pers. obs.).

-It has been described as a plant of “vigorous growth”, generally resembling E. lucida but distinguised from it by its larger, wavy-edged leaves and larger flowers (Hillier, J. & Coombes, A.J.
-(2002)).
-The Tree Register’s online database lists only two examples, the largest of which is a tree just shy of 10 m height growing at the Sir Harold Hillier Gardens under the accession number 1976.9362, although this record has not been updated since 2007 (Tree Register, The (2018)).
+It has been described as a plant of ‘vigorous growth’, generally resembling E. lucida but distinguised from it by its larger, wavy-edged leaves and larger flowers (Hillier & Coombes 2002).
+The Tree Register’s online database lists only two examples, the largest of which is a tree just shy of 10 m height growing at the Sir Harold Hillier Gardens under the accession number 1976.9362, although this record has not been updated since 2007 (The Tree Register 2018).
 It is commercially available from multiple sources in the UK.